Lubricants

 Water-based lubricants are the most recommended.
 Oily lubricants, such as Vaseline, massage oils, and moisturising creams or lotions, heat up the latex and can compromise the effectiveness of the condom.

-It's always important to use lubricant.
-But there are situations where its use becomes indispensable:
+It’s always important to use lubricant, but there are situations where it becomes essential:

 - If you start the sexual encounter with oral sex, saliva will remove the lubricant that comes with the condom.
-In this case, and if you don't have the opportunity to replace the condom as you change the area of penetration, you should apply plenty of lubricant to ensure that the condom remains strong.
+In this case, and if you don't have the opportunity to replace the condom as you change the area of penetration.
+You must apply plenty of lubricant to help keep the condom strong and intact.

-- During longer sexual activity, it’s normal for a condom to lose lubrication and become more worn.
-Ideally, the condom should be changed.
+- During longer sexual activity, it’s normal for a condom to lose lubrication and and wear down.
+Ideally, the condom should be replaced regularly and whenever you switch sexual practice or change the area of penetration.
 However, if that isn’t possible, use plenty of lubricant.

 - Lubricant is essential for anal sex.
-The anus does not produce natural lubrication, and anal sex is generally a more vigorous practice.
+The anus doesn’t produce natural lubrication, and anal sex is usually more vigorous.
 Not using lubricant can make intercourse uncomfortable or painful and increases the risk of the condom breaking.
 It’s important to remember that anal sex carries the highest risk of transmitting infections if not properly protected.
 For this reason, always use an extra-strong condom and a compatible, high-quality lubricant.

 Other materials